Observation Modes#

 Identify ON subscan indices from

-sobsmodeFor each ON, find the nearest-time OFF by MJD
+sobsmodeFor each ON, find bracketing OFFs and interpolate linearly by MJD

 Deduplicate OFF references (compute average once, reuse for all ONs sharing the same reference)